felselva/mathc/REFERENCE.md

 struct vec quaternion_subtract(struct vec a, struct vec b);
 ```

-The result is a quaternion for the subraction of the quaternion `a` with the quaternion `b`.
+The result is a quaternion for the subtraction of the quaternion `a` with the quaternion `b`.

 ```c
 void pquaternion_scale(struct vec *a, float scale, struct vec *result);